 - Deputy Designated Safeguarding Lead: Mrs Golaub

-- Safeguarding Officer (Mental Health Lead): Mr Perry
+- Safeguarding Officer (Student Wellbeing, Anti-Bullying and Mental Health Lead): Mr Perry

-- Safeguarding Officer (Family Support Worker): Mrs Davies
+- Safeguarding Officer (Family Resource Worker and Mental Health Lead): Mrs Davies

 - Safeguarding Officer (Prevent Lead): Mr Collier

-- Safeguarding Officer (Anti-Bullying Lead and Sixth Form Link): Mrs Pemberton
+- Safeguarding Officer (Sixth Form Link): Mr Fisher

 - First Aid: Mr Jeffery